Kevin Williamson (screenwriter): Return and newfound success (2009–present)

 In 2017, Williamson developed Time After Time, based on the novel of the same name, with the plot reset in 2017 New York City.
 It failed to capture a large enough audience for ABC.

 In 2018, Williamson created Tell Me a Story, a psychological thriller based on the Mexican television series Érase una vez, who takes "the world's most beloved fairy tales and reimagines them as a dark and twisted psychological thriller".
 The pilot was also directed by Friedlander (who also directed episodes of The Vampire Diaries, The Following and Stalker for Williamson) and starred James Wolk, Billy Magnussen, Dania Ramirez, Kim Cattrall, Danielle Campbell and Paul Wesley.
 The latter was one of the main actors in Williamson's previous show, The Vampire Diaires.
 The show began airing on CBS All Access on October 31, 2018.

 In March 2020, it was announced that Williamson would serve as executive producer for the fifth installment of the Scream franchise, which was directed by Tyler Gillett and Matt Bettinelli-Olpin.
 The film was released on January 14, 2022.

 In January 2022, it was announced that Williamson would reunite with Julie Plec for an adaptation of the comic Dead Day for Peacock.
 In January 2023, it was announced Peacock was no longer moving forward with Dead Day but that the potential series was being shopped to other networks.

 In February 2022, it was announced that a sequel to Scream (2022) had been greenlit, with a planned release date of March 31, 2023, with Williamson on board as an executive producer.

 In June 2022, Julie Plec, who co-created The Vampire Diaries with Williamson, announced that she, Williamson, and another TVDU executive producer, Brett Matthews, were working on a fourth show in the universe together.

-In March 2024, Williamson was confirmed to be returning to the Scream franchise as the director of the upcoming Scream 7.
+In March 2024, Williamson was confirmed to be returning to the Scream franchise as the director of Scream 7.